 I was then driven to my apartment in a golf buggy.
 All the staff at the Crane were extremely professional, friendly, and helpful throughout my stay.

-I had booked a Two Bedroom Contemporary Suite with 13′ Pool which was around $325 per night.
+I had booked a Two Bedroom Contemporary Suite with 13′ Pool which was around $325 per night in The Crane Hotel.
 They also do much cheaper apartments in a more old-fashioned style with plunge pools, rooftops pools or larger pools which are about the same price.
 I had risked booking just 3 nights in the hope that I would not experience any hiccups getting my test results back.

 If you ordered room service the delivery fee was waived and you were asked what color band you had on.
 If you were in quarantine the food all arrived in cardboard or cartons or cups including wine!
 However, since these were fully furnished apartments you could just transfer it onto plates and there was even a dishwasher!

 Deliveries usually took about 30-45 minutes.
 There was a good choice of options, especially for breakfast.
 My apartment was a long way from the restaurants and general store but if you wanted to you could also order from the Italian or Asian restaurants and collect it, depending on what was open that night.
 The general store had a pick-up area outside:

 You were allowed to use the historic pool which was busier than the other pool ironically,y and you can also walk around the resort if you wish.
 It is over quite a large area so it makes a nice stroll through the gardens although you must wear a mask if you can’t social distance or interact with staff.

 I did not bother with the pool, but I did go for a walk to have a look at the beach from afar.
 You are not allowed on the beach during quarantine.